openaps/AndroidAPSdocs/docs/CROWDIN/de/DailyLifeWithAaps/ProfileSwitch-ProfilePercentage.md

 ![Richtung der Zeitverschiebung für Profile](../images/ProfileSwitch_PlusMinus2.png)

 Dadurch, dass eine Momentaufnahme des **Profil**s gemacht wird, kann eine sehr viel präzisere Berechnung der Vergangenheit gemacht werden und es können die Änderungen am **Profil** nachverfolgt werden.

+## Keep a profile switch for later use

+Once you have performed a profile switch with percentage and/or timeshift, you can make a copy of this temporary profile into a new profile.

+To do this, go to the tab [Treatments > Profile Switch](#aaps-screens-clone-profile-switch).